-Emma Woodhouse seems to be perfectly content, a loving father whom she cares for, friends, and a home.
-But Emma has a terrible habit - matchmaking.
-She cannot resist finding suitors for her...
+Emma Woodhouse seems to be perfectly content, to have a loving father for whom she cares, friends, and a home.
+But Emma has a terrible habit: matchmaking.
+She cannot resist finding suitors ...

 See full summary »